makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 laid on there like a plaster, as if
 Earth's skyward outskirts had been smarting there. <details><summary>[Note]</summary>

 See Rilke p.
 47
 Rilke, I believe, is talking about the fleetingness of us, a perhaps futility, a spending of time in a "toilsome nowhere", a moving from the "merely too little" to the "empty too much".
-Thoughts spinning out into nowhere, crammed into a too little, emptying with a burst into some too much. *–Slow Hours*</details>
+Thoughts spinning out into nowhere, crammed into a too little, emptying with a burst into some too much. *–What Right Have I*</details>
 </blockquote>

 It is hard to pull myself back upstream against the overwhelming current of so many thoughts.
 Already these waters have eroded the banks of the stream.
 Already these whorls ache within me.
 Already I feel my skin pruning, going soft, as though it may soon slough off under the onslaught of this investigation.